Hamilton State School: History

 A number of changes were made to the undercroft of the school building in the late 1970s, including enclosing beneath the east teachers room to create a health room (now a tuck shop), and the construction of a store room.

 Also in the 1970s, the native tree garden on the west (Oxford Street) side of the school building was planned and planted by students.
-In 2018, the boundary planting scheme from pre-1936 are largely retained along the eastern and western boundaries, and a mature Leopard tree (Libidibia ferrea), planted by c.
+In 2018, the boundary planting scheme from pre-1936 are largely retained along the eastern and western boundaries, and a mature leopard tree (Flindersia maculosa), planted by c.
 1960 is located northeast of the interwar boys toilets.

 Throughout the school's existence, it has been the focus and site of community events.
 The school became the home of the Hamilton Progress Association, inaugurated in September 1907.
 The school grounds hosted a variety of carnivals and fetes to raise money for the School of Arts, St Augustine's Church and for the school, as well as school break-ups.
 Other early fundraising events held included a moonlight boat trip to the river mouth in 1908, and a fancy dress ball in 1913.
 Throughout the 1920s and 1930s, fancy dress balls were held annually.
 This tradition recommenced c.
 1949 and was maintained until the 1970s when they were suspended.

 Other additions to the site have been made.
 Hamilton State School showed a strong interest in sport from early in its history, with a netball court on-site by July 1925 and a tennis court in situ by May 1930, both on the north side of the school building.
 Although sporting facilities were limited by the small size of the school's grounds, venues outside the school were used, for instance, in 1953 the school used the Hamilton Shift-workers Rugby League Club Oval at Hamilton.
 A parade ground was created east of the school building by 1967.
 The tennis court was converted to a multipurpose court by 1998.
 The site of the netball court gained a new purpose in 2012 when a federally funded library-administration block was constructed in the northwest corner of the site, adjacent to the tennis court.
 A preschool building has been added in the southwest of the grounds.

 Alterations to the classrooms and east verandah of Block A were carried out after October 1998.
 Two of the 1945 partitions were replaced with concertina screen doors; large openings were cut into the eastern classroom wall; and most of the east verandah was enclosed, however, in order to preserve the original timber balustrade, the walls were stepped back.
 The undercroft toilets were renovated and reconfigured in 2006.
 The infill walls enclosing the 1917 undercroft classroom (used as the Outside School Hours Care room in 2018) have been removed and replaced with new partitions and roller doors.